elliotjz/backgammon/README.md

 #### Build Instructions:

-- Clone this repo: `git clone https://gitlab.une.edu.au/ezoerner/cosc360-project.git`
+- Navigate the folder containing the project
-- Navigate the folder and exectute `npm install`
+- Execute `npm install`
 - Execute `npm run build`
 - Open `index.html` in your browser (chrome will work best)